Cosmian/mse-home-cli/documentation/docs/develop.md

 If you need such secrets to run your code, write them in a `secrets.json` file.
 Please see the example below.
 This file will be sent to the enclave after the latter has been verified during the app deployment.
+Note that this file is not encrypted and can be read by the SGX operator.
 Your application will then be able to read it to retrieve the secrets it needs.

 Example of a `secrets.json` file: